matjsz/alf-t5/README.md

 ### Important information regarding training

-After training your conlang, you will notice that it has a validation loss value (`val_loss`), if you don't know how to interpret it, the table below explains what it could mean, it may vary, but it's mostly something close to the values on the table:
+After training your language (either conlang or natural language), you will notice that it has a validation loss value (`val_loss`), if you don't know how to interpret it, the table below explains what it could mean, it may vary, but it's mostly something close to the values on the table:

 | Loss Range | Interpretation | Translation Quality
 |-----|-----|-----